 5) Ad Copy

-Ad copy doesn’t directly affect costs like keywords; yet it has big impact on what you pay per click.
+Ad copy doesn’t directly affect costs like keywords, yet it has a big impact on what you pay per click.

 So look for ad copy with high CTRs to make your budget go further.